Bruce Bimber

 Bruce A. Bimber is an American social scientist, author, and academic.
 Bimber is a Distinguished Professor of Political Science at the University of California, Santa Barbara (UCSB).
 He is known for his work in political communication, particularly the relationship between digital media and human behavior in political organization and collective action.
 Bimber was the founding director of the Center for Information Technology and Society at UCSB, and the founder of the Center for Nanotechnology and Society, has been a Fellow of the American Association for the Advancement of Science since 2011, and is a Fellow of the International Communication Association.
-He is also a past Fellow of the Center for Advanced Study in the Behavioral Sciences.

 Biography

 Early life and education

 As an undergraduate, Bimber studied electrical engineering and graduated from Stanford University.
-Then, he worked in Silicon Valley in the 1980s.
-Bimber later studied political science and got his Ph.D. from the Massachusetts Institute of Technology in 1992.
-Before joining the faculty at UC Santa Barbara in the mid-1990s, he spent a couple of years at the RAND Corporation in Washington, D.C., where he worked on education policy and technology policy.
+He then worked in Silicon Valley during the 1980s before pursuing graduate studies in political science, earning his Ph.D. from the Massachusetts Institute of Technology in 1992.
+Before joining the faculty at UC Santa Barbara, he worked at the RAND Corporation in Washington, D.C., on education policy and technology policy.